With Republican debate, Fox Business Network sees mission accomplished

-WASHINGTON (Reuters) - The answers were longer in Tuesday’s Republican presidential debate on Fox Business Network, the fireworks fewer, and the topics, the Fed, big banks, tax policy, far wonkier.
+WASHINGTON, Nov 11 (Reuters) - The answers were longer in Tuesday’s Republican presidential debate on Fox Business Network, the fireworks fewer, and the topics - the Fed, big banks, tax policy - far wonkier.

 But the upstart U.S. cable channel accomplished what it set out to do by keeping the debate focused on business issues and differentiating itself from the more combative line of questioning of a debate hosted two weeks ago by its older and bigger rival, CNBC.